Getting Started

 Create the server

-Create a file called server.js
+Create a file called server.js and add the following:

 import { createServer } from "http";import WebSocket from "ws";import { Benzene, parseGraphQLBody, makeHandler } from "@benzene/http";import { makeHandler as makeHandlerWs } from "@benzene/ws";import schema from "./schema.js";